-All your questions about taekwondo, it’s history, our club and membership fees are answered below.
+All your questions about taekwondo, it’s history and our club are answered below.

 If you still can’t find an answer to your question, then drop us a line using the contact form below and we’ll do our best to help you.

 Taekwondo is a Korean martial art.
 It has its roots in the ancient fighting practices of the Koreans but was formalised as a sport and martial discipline a little over 50 years ago.
 It was introduced to the Olympics as a demonstration sport at the Seoul 1988 games before becoming a full Olympic sport in 2000 at the Sydney games.
 TKD is renowned for its dynamic kicking styles and the high level of fitness it entails.

 Yes, many of our members join with no taekwondo, martial arts or combat sport experience whatsoever.
 Some of our members have been very successful whilst starting at CUTKD, going on to have international level success.

 Yes, while you cannot compete at BUCS or Varsity*, you may train as normal and there are always regional taekwondo competitions throughout the year, which we can send teams to if there is sufficient interest.

 *Non-students may compete on Varsity B-teams with approval from the Oxford team.

 We run three core training sessions each week.
 These are our Traditional class, Poomsae class and Sport Taekwondo class.
 We now also have a Beginners’ session and dedicated ITF sparring session for a total of five sessions a week.

 World Taekwondo (WT) and the International Taekwon-Do Federation (ITF) are the two major styles of taekwondo, though some smaller styles do exist.
 They have different patterns and slightly different sparring rules, but at the end of the day are both focused on kicking.
 Sometimes WT is referred to as Kukkiwon and ITF is referred to as Chang Hon.
 WT sparring is the style played in the Olympic games.